-During fiscal year 2014, the University's remaining 2005 agreement with OCIA was restructured through a partial refunding of the Series 2005F bonds.
-OCIA issued new bonds, Series 2014A, to accomplish the refunding.
+During 2024, the University's remaining 2014A agreement with OCIA was restructured through a refunding of the Series 2014A bonds.
+OCIA issued new bonds, Series 2024A, to accomplish the refunding.
 The restructured agreement with OCIA secures the OCIA bond indebtedness and any future indebtedness that might be issued to refund earlier bond issues.
 The University's aforementioned agreement with OCIA was automatically restructured to secure the new bond issues.
-The restructuring resulted in a reduction of principal, thus the University has recorded a credit of \$212,623 on restructuring as a deferred inflow of resources that will be amortized over a period of eighteen years.
-As of June 30, 2023, and 2022, the unamortized gain totaled \$92,205 and \$105,223, respectively.
+The restructuring resulted in a reduction of principal; thus, the University has recorded a credit of \$230,140 on restructuring as a deferred inflow of resources that will be amortized over a period of 6 years.
+As of June 30, 2024, the unamortized gain totaled \$227,030.

-Debt principal and interest payments to OCIA related to Series 2014A, totaling \$501,754 and \$169,673 during the years ended June 30, 2023 and 2022, respectively, were made by the State of Oklahoma on behalf of the University.
+Debt principal and interest payments to OCIA related to Series 2014A, totaling \$502,634 and \$501,754 during the years ended June 30, 2024 and 2023, respectively, were made by the State of Oklahoma on behalf of the University.
 These payments have been recorded as on-behalf payments for OCIA in the statements of revenues, expenses, and changes in net position.